JVerbruggen/jrides/docs/advanced_coaster_yml/sections.md

 A section where players can enter and exit vehicles.

 **Specification**
-- ejectLocation: Location in [x,y,z,yaw,pitch] where player is ejected when vehicle enters station
+- **ejectLocation**: Location in [x,y,z,yaw,pitch] where player is ejected when vehicle enters station
-- canSpawn: Whether a vehicle can spawn here upon plugin load
+- **canSpawn**: Whether a vehicle can spawn here upon plugin load
-- driveSpeed: Vehicle speed when passing through the section
+- **driveSpeed**: Vehicle speed when passing through the section
-- engage: Percentage of how far along the section the vehicle should engage with the behaviour (0.0 to 1.0)
+- **engage**: Percentage of how far along the section the vehicle should engage with the behaviour (0.0 to 1.0)
-- minimumWaitIntervalSeconds: How long the vehicle should wait (minimum) before it can be dispatched
+- **minimumWaitIntervalSeconds**: How long the vehicle should wait (minimum) before it can be dispatched
-- maximumWaitIntervalSeconds: How long the vehicle can wait (maximum) before it should be dispatched
+- **maximumWaitIntervalSeconds**: How long the vehicle can wait (maximum) before it should be dispatched
-- effects: A list of effect triggers that should play upon different events occurring on the section
+- **effects**: A list of effect triggers that should play upon different events occurring on the section
-- - entryBlocking: Vehicle entering the station, waits with releasing restraints
+- - **entryBlocking**: Vehicle entering the station, waits with releasing restraints
-- - exitBlocking: Vehicle exiting the station, waits with dispatching
+- - **exitBlocking**: Vehicle exiting the station, waits with dispatching
-- - exit: Vehicle exiting station, dispatches immediately
+- - **exit**: Vehicle exiting station, dispatches immediately
-- passThroughCount: Amount of times the same vehicle should be able to pass through the section (for coasters with multiple rounds)
+- **passThroughCount**: Amount of times the same vehicle should be able to pass through the section (for coasters with multiple rounds)
-- forwardsDispatch: Whether the station should push the vehicle forwards upon dispatch.
+- **forwardsDispatch**: Whether the station should push the vehicle forwards upon dispatch.
 If false it goes backwards

 **Example**